8888clockradio/iridescentCoconutSynth/README.md

 The project was originally intended to connect via WI-FI and have a web-server to control it.

-Here's some python help if you want to use python to link midi devices You may need to
+Here's some python help if you want to use python to link midi devices.

+You may need to:

 ```
 pip3 install rtmidi